plombardi89/terraform-fargate/README.md

     - _(OPTIONAL)_ `region` should be the name of the AWS region to provision infrastructure in.
 2. Initialize Terraform: `terraform init -get -upgrade`.
 The configured Terraform backend is `local`.
 3. Plan the creation of managed resources `terraform plan -out tfplan`.
 4. Review the plan!
+It _should_ output `Plan: 27 to add, 0 to change, 0 to destroy.`
 5. Apply `terraform apply tfplan`

 # Poking the Deployed Service

 It takes a little bit of time for everything to spin up and for health checks to pass.
 Grab a cup of your preferred caffeinated beverage then run `./whoami.sh`.
-If everything is running and health checks have passed then it should respond with: `I'm ip-10-0-11-188.us-east-2.compute.internal running on linux/amd64`
+If everything is running and health checks have passed then it should respond with: `I'm ip-10-0-11-188.us-east-2.compute.internal running on linux/amd64`.
+If you are lazy like me run `watch -n2 ./whoami.sh` to automate the polling.

 **NOTE**